#7 Town Twinning

 During this session, you will delve into their joint journey towards a sustainable cocoa and chocolate supply chain, supported by producers, chocolatiers, entrepreneurs and local residents.
 A fair and inspiring story about equality, opportunities, obstacles and a shared ambition towards a fair cocoa value chain.

-One of the focuses of the Fair Trade movement in Saarbrücken is building relationships with producers.
-We regularly organize visits to producers in Africa and Latin America.
-As a result, we are convinced that Fair Trade works, and we gain partners to collaborate with.
+Wynnie Kangwana Mbindyo & Diego Núñez (Saarbrücken, Germany) are presenting one of the focuses of the Fair Trade movement in their city that’s building relationships with producers.
+They regularly organize visits to producers in Africa and Latin America.
+As a result, they are convinced that Fair Trade works, and they gain partners to collaborate with.

 They present a case of a sustainable partnership between Marcala (Honduras) and Saarbrücken (Germany) and highlight the role of cooperation between civil society and city administrations, including its challenges and successes.